-We are delighted to announce that Geoscience Letters has been accepted for coverage in Scopus.
-This marks an important milestone in the history of the journal and we look forward to the journal’s continued success in the future.
+Geoscience Letters is indexed in Scopus and Science Citation Index Expanded (SCIE).
+We are delighted to announce that the journal has received its new Impact Factor of 3.543 for the 2020 year.
+This marks another important milestone in the history of the journal.
+We look forward to the journal’s continued success in the future.

 Aims and scope

 Geoscience Letters is the official journal of the Asia Oceania Geosciences Society, and a fully open access journal published under the SpringerOpen brand.
 The journal publishes original, innovative and timely research letter articles and concise reviews on studies of the Earth and its environment, the planetary and space sciences.
 Contributions reflect the eight scientific sections of the AOGS: Atmospheric Sciences, Biogeosciences, Hydrological Sciences, Interdisciplinary Geosciences, Ocean Sciences, Planetary Sciences, Solar and Terrestrial Sciences, and Solid Earth Sciences.
 Geoscience Letters focuses on cutting-edge fundamental and applied research in the broad field of the geosciences, including the applications of geoscience research to societal problems.
 This journal is Open Access, providing rapid electronic publication of high-quality, peer-reviewed scientific contributions.